 Step #11: Go to Ausländerbehörde Office and Get your German Student Visa

 I went to the office three times before securing my German Student Visa.
 So, keep that in mind.
 You might have to go back.

 - Anmeldebestätigung, the document that proves you’re a resident (Step #5)

 Depending on the office and the system in place, you’ll either get a number from a machine, or submit your passport to secure a waiting spot.
 Once you have your number, get comfy.

-Special note: Usually getting the actual visa can take a few weeks, even a few months.
+Special note: Usually getting the actual German Student Visa can take a few weeks, even a few months.
 You would leave your passport with the visa clerk and retrieve it once you get your visa.
 Because, we were flying to Austria for the holidays, we made a case that I needed to keep my passport to fly.
 So, they glued (stickered) a “Aufenthaltstitel” in my passport, which could be processed immediately (only valid for 6 months).
 I don’t recommend this, because you have to come back to the office to re-extend your stay.
 Had I not needed my passport to fly out, I could have secured a year-long stay.

 Step #12: Have a Blast Studying German and living in Germany!!!

 Step #13: Leaving Germany: Getting an Extension

 My German Student Visa ended the day my german class ended.
 My visa officer wasn’t very flexible.
 So, in order to buy myself some time to move and stay longer in the EU, I bought a plane ticket to Thailand.
 I brought the plane ticket to the Ausländerbehörde office and they gave me an official document that extended my stay until I flew out.
 That document is called a Fiktionsbescheinigung.
 That extension gave me three more months in the EU.

 Remember to go back to the Meldebehörde (registration office) to unregister up to a week before leaving your apartment/room in Germany.